-In four short years, Kate and Rebecca, along with their team, have supported over 300 families through life's biggest moments.
+Established in 2015, Kate and Rebecca, along with their team, have supported over 500 families through life's biggest moments.

 Rebecca married the love of her life in 2011 and together they are blessed with three beautiful children.
 You may recognize her from her decade as manager at ear X-tacy.
 Having always been intrigued by the birth process Rebecca was excited to take a childbirth class and was amazed by all of the birth options that she had not been aware of.
 This new knowledge reinforced her interest in pregnancy and birth and through the process, brought her and her husband even closer together.

 With a passion for educating and supporting others, Rebecca became certified as a birth and postpartum doula through DONA International and became a Lamaze Certified Childbirth Educator.
 Teaching couples about their options and supporting their choices is a dream come true for Rebecca.

 Prior to beginning her career as a birth worker, Rebecca worked as the Director of Student Leadership at Presentation Academy.
 Rebecca is a graduate of Bellarmine University and feels so fortunate to have found her true calling as a birth professional.